LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 #.
 Convert any explicit qualified calls to module predicates to messages
-   by replacing the ``:/2`` operator with the :ref:`control_send_to_object_2` message sending operator, assuming that the referenced modules are also being converted into objects.
-Calls in the pseudo-module ``user`` can simply be encapsulated using the :ref:`control_external_call_1` Logtalk external call control construct.
+   by replacing the ``:/2`` operator with the :ref:`control_send_to_object_2` message sending operator when the referenced modules are also being converted into objects.
+Calls in the pseudo-module ``user`` can be encapsulated using the :ref:`control_external_call_1` Logtalk external call control construct.
 You can also use instead an :ref:`directives_uses_2` directive where the first argument would be the atom ``user`` and the second argument a